 While there are quite a few methods to hang your antique wooden skis, our personal favorite is the good old ‘leather strap’ method.
+We sell them here.

 Imagine…you just spend one month’s salary on a set of antique wooden skis and now you’re contemplating drilling a hole straight through them?
 Stop and think about it…would any antique dealer suggest that drilling a hole through anything would not lower its value?
 Of course not!
 That’s why we suggest to simply use an old piece of leather to decoratively ‘strap’ your skis to the wall.